trietmnj/cc-demo/README.md

 - upload your sample payload into that path
    - using the same example, the object key would be `cc_store/8cf898dd-bda6-4993-87b6-f281539b26a7/payload`

-5. Develop system plugin in `plugin/`
+4. Develop system plugin in `plugin/` or modify the SDK in `../../cc-py-sdk/src/cc`.

-- The entry point must be `plugin/main.py`
+- The entry to the plugin must be `plugin/main.py`

-6. Test plugin using container
+5. Test plugin using container

 ```bash
 ./compose.sh plugin-up